Steering the Noise: Turning Random Perturbations into Effective Descent for Memory-Efficient LLM Fine-Tuning: Related Work

 \subsection{Gradient-free Optimization of LLMs}

-Recent advancements in gradient-free optimization have utilized evolutionary algorithms, particularly the Covariance Matrix Adaptation Evolution Strategy (CMA-ES) \cite{ref30}, to optimize continuous prompt vectors in black-box tuning methods.
-This approach has demonstrated significant advantages for applying large language models by reducing complexity.
-However, training these prompt vectors has exhibited instability and slow convergence rates \cite{ref31,ref32}.
-To address these issues, \cite{ref33} proposed a gradient-free optimization framework for low-rank adaptation to stabilize training and improve convergence speed.
+Recent gradient-free methods have used CMA-ES \cite{ref14} to optimize continuous prompt vectors in black-box tuning, though they often suffer from instability and slow convergence \cite{ref15,ref16}.
+To address these issues, \cite{ref17} introduced a gradient-free framework for low-rank adaptation.